 The Delta King is a fixture on the waterfront in Old Sacramento.
 You may ask – is the Delta King really a Sacramento landmark?
 Well, for purposes of this blog post it is.

-While I have never stayed in the current day hotel, I have often dined at the Delta Bar and Grill sitting on the decks of the Delta King enjoying both the food and the view of the river, passing boats and the nearby bridges.
+While I have never stayed in the current day hotel, I have often dined at the Delta Bar and Grill while sitting on the deck enjoying both the food and the view of the river, passing boats and the nearby bridges.
 It is a most pleasant way to spend an hour or two on a nice summer day.